lovelysystems/lovely-signpdf/README.md

 ## Usage

-Take a look at the exampole [curl command](./docker/sign.sh) on how to sign a document.
+Take a look at the example [curl command](./docker/sign.sh) on how to sign a document.
 Also the [App test](./src/test/kotlin/com/lovelysystems/signpdf/AppKtTest.kt) might be interesting.

 ## Installation